picamator/SteganographyKit2/README.md

 License
 -------
-CacheManager is licensed under the BSD-3-Clause License.
+SteganographyKit2 is licensed under the MIT License.
 Please see the [LICENSE](LICENSE.txt) file for details.